MirrorTouchMedia/OpenSource/README.md

 # OpenSource
 This repo comprises open source tools and snippets from Mirror-Touch Media, free for use and adaptation.
+Each directory contains files related to a particular set of use cases.

+For assistance or other questions/comments, reach out to support@mirrortouch.media

 ## DataTools